VPN vs. Firewall vs. Antivirus – What’s the Difference?

 VPN vs. Antivirus – What’s the Difference?

-- An antivirus will keep your device safe by preventing malware or viruses from infecting it, and by removing malicious files when necessary.
+The main difference between VPN and Antivirus is that a VPN will keep you safe when you’re on the Internet from hackers trying to monitor your activities, and the antivirus will keep your device safe by preventing malware or viruses from infecting it, and by removing malicious files when necessary.

 Not many people realize this, but a VPN won’t protect you from malware and computer viruses.
 It can encrypt your online traffic and data, but if you happen to click on a malicious link that installs spyware or adware – for example – on your device, a VPN can’t detect and remove it.